Federal Music Project: Background

 In the grips of the Great Depression, President Franklin D. Roosevelt proposed to sharply increase public projects in order to raise employment.
 This overarching strategy was known as the New Deal.
 Roosevelt realized the importance of the arts in American culture, stating that the "American Dream… was the promise not only of economic and social justice but also of cultural enrichment."
 In July 1935 a New Deal program known as Federal One was created.
 This included five arts projects, including the FMP.
 This project was the first where Federal money was used on culture.

 The Depression had compounded a downturn in the fortunes of American musicians.
 At the same time musicians were also being affected by advances in technology.
 Sound recordings were beginning to replace live musicians at functions and events.

 Leadership

 Dr. Nikolai Sokoloff was the director of the Federal Music Project.
 Before the Federal Music Project, Dr. Sokoloff was the conductor for the original Cleveland Orchestra from 1919-1933.
-Sokoloff appointed a staff of five Regional Directors, twenty three State Directors, and five administrative staff.
+Sokoloff appointed a staff of five Regional Directors, twenty-three State Directors, and five administrative staff.

 In 1936, the Works Progress Administration also began to add on to the Federal Music Project.
-The WPA's didn't center towards original music.
+The WPA didn't center towards original music.
 The next year Charles Seeger developed into assistant director of the project.
 After he became assistant director, many varieties of music became available.
 Seeger's ambition was for everyone to take an interest in music, and become a part of it.